-While taking butorphanol tartrate nasal solution DO NOT:
+While taking butorphanol tartrate nasal spray DO NOT:

-The possible side effects of butorphanol tartrate nasal solution:
+The possible side effects of butorphanol tartrate nasal spray:

 Get emergency medical help if you have:

-Take medication as directed by your doctor.
+Take medication as directed by your physician.
 For proper use of the nasal spray, read the following instructions carefully.

 NOTE: BOTTLES DO NOT APPEAR “FULL”.
-THEY ARE PRE-FILLED TO DELIVER ON AVERAGE 14 to 15 ONE (1) mg DOSES.
-(THE USUAL DOSE IS 1 mg - ONE SPRAY IN ONE NOSTRIL.)
+THEY ARE PRE-FILLED TO DELIVER ON AVERAGE 14 TO 15 (1) MG DOSES.
+(THE USUAL DOSE IS 1 MG–ONE SPRAY IN ONE NOSTRIL.)

 THE UNIT MUST BE PRIMED WITH ONE OR TWO STROKES IF NOT USED FOR 48 HOURS OR LONGER.

-Note: With intermittent use requiring repriming before each dose, the 2.5 mL bottle will deliver an average of 8 to 10 doses of butorphanol tartrate nasal solution.
+Note: With intermittent use requiring repriming before each dose, the 2.5 mL bottle will deliver an average of 8 to 10 doses of butorphanol tartrate nasal spray.